 The algorithms, the logic and mathematics of textile production has always been a source of fascination for me.
 Generous funding in recent years made it possible to investigate this subject for ancient weaving.
-In the PENELOPE project I will be able to put these former projects and cooperations on a new level together with colleagues from the United Kingdom, Sweden/Italy and France/Italy.
+In the PENELOPE project I will be able to put these former projects and cooperations on a new level together with colleagues from the United Kingdom, Sweden/Italy and India.

 From September 2014 to March 2016, I was international Co-Investigator in the Weaving Codes – Coding Weaves Project, funded by a Digital Transformations Amplification Award 2014 of the Arts & Humanities Research Council (UK).